 And I walk out into the night still shaking with it.
 Still high.

-Photo at the top: Fernando Gomez of Che Malambo.
+Photo at the top: Dancers perform in the company Che Malambo.
 Photo by Hayim Heron, courtesy of Jacob’s Pillow Dance Festival